daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 The `docker-compose.yml` code content defines a service named `postgres` that runs a PostgreSQL database container.
 Here is the breakdown:

-- **container_name:** Sets the name of the container to "postgres".
+- **container_name:** Set the name of the container to "postgres".
-- **image:** Specifies the PostgreSQL image to use which is the latest version in here.
+- **image:** Specifies the PostgreSQL image to use, which is the latest version here.
 - **volumes:** Mounts a local directory named `postgres-data` to the container's data directory.
 - **env_file:** Loads environment variables from the `.env` file.
 - **ports:** Exposes port 5432 on the host machine to port 5432 inside the container.